bfjelds/turtlebot2-win10/README.md

 ### Important Notes

 ```
-To use OpenCV and VS2017, I had to modify <OpenCV_DIR>\OpenCVConfig.cmake from:
+To use OpenCV and VS2017, I had to modify <OpenCV_DIR>\OpenCVConfig.cmake.
+The version of my MS compiler
+is 1911.
+You can find your version by opening an 'x64 Native Tools Command Prompt for VS 2017' and running
+cl.exe (the output will contain the version as 19.xx.* which corresponds to 19xx).

+An easy solution is to change this line in OpenCVConfig.cmake from:

   elseif(MSVC_VERSION EQUAL 1910)
     set(OpenCV_RUNTIME vc15)